Maximeder/Kernel-Data-Challenge/README.md

 Image classification with kernel methods

 https://www.kaggle.com/competitions/mva-mash-kernel-methods-2021-2022/overview
-for the description of the data challenge and the access to the data
+for the description of the challenge and the access to the data.